The discoverability of mobile apps is a huge problem nowadays. In this post we list the best tools to help you with mobile user acquisition.

 – Post on forums, look to answer questions about the problem your app solves on Quora or StackOverflow

 Organic App Search

 Don’t just promote your app, promote the content within it.
 It’s more relevant and timely and it significantly reduces costs.
-Google and Apple are still in the nascent stages of developing their App Indexing and Spotlight Search, but knowing the amount of resources they have, it is likely that these will be powerful channels of user acquisition and app discovery when they are fully functional.
+Google and Apple are still in the nascent stages of developing their App Indexing and Spotlight Search, but knowing the amount of resources they have, it is likely that these will be powerful channels of user acquisition when they are fully functional.
 Some of the first companies to build apps were heavily featured early on the App Store, and still reap the rewards of that today.
 If you’re the first to integrate into Cloud Spotlight search when it’s ready, who says Apple won’t feature you?